Anatomy of a polished diamond (facet nomenclature).

 Polish and symmetry are two important characteristics that are documented in a grading report.
-Collectively, they account for a diamond’s finish.
+Collectively, they account for a diamond’s finish and craftsmanship.

-Symmetry, on the other hand, refers to the exactness of shape, overall outline, placement and alignment of indivudual facets.
+Symmetry, on the other hand, refers to the exactness of shape, overall outline, placement and alignment of individual facets.
+A diamond with poor symmetry will have a visible deviation from its shape and reduced brilliance due to misdirected light transmission.

-Before we delve into nitty gritty technical explanations, here are my minimum recommendations of polish and symmetry ratings when selecting diamonds.
+Before we delve into the nitty gritty technical explanations, here are my minimum recommendations of polish and symmetry ratings when you are selecting diamonds.

 |Super Ideal Hearts And Arrows||Round Diamond||Fancy Shapes|